inductor69/Satpura-Hostel/README.md

 App for Satpura Hostel, It was designed with primary objective of easing the filling and maintenance of complaints by the students and management respectively.
 It saves a lot of time and reduces a great deal of paper work.

+## How to compile
+Just login to firebase and initialise new app (with package name: com.satpura.hostel) and paste google-services.json to android/app

 ### Screenshots